pavelliavonau/cmakeconverter/README.md

 Contributions to this project are welcome and encouraged ...
 Issues in the project repository are the common way to raise an information.

+## For QMake

+If you're looking for QMake to CMake, please look at [qmake2cmake](https://github.com/digitalist/qmake2cmake) by _digitalist_.